moby/moby/docs/reference/commandline/swarm_join.md

 ### `--listen-addr value`

-If the node is a manager, it will listen for inbound Swarm manager traffic on this address.
+If the node is a manager, it will listen for inbound swarm manager traffic on this address.
 The default is to listen on 0.0.0.0:2377.
 It is also possible to specify a network interface to listen on that interface's address; for example `--listen-addr eth0:2377`.